 Can I get car insurance without a deposit?

-No, insurance companies require some amount of money upfront before selling a policy.
-Your "deposit" or "down payment" is typically some percentage of your total premium.
+No, insurance companies require some amount of money upfront before selling a policy, so you cannot get car insurance without a down payment or deposit.
+Your car insurance "deposit" or "down payment" is typically some percentage of your total car insurance premium.
 It isn't a separate charge or fee.

 What are my options for car insurance payments?

-- Six-month or twelve-month payments: Paying for a six- or twelve-month policy upfront can save you more in the long run, especially if your insurer offers a discount for paying in full.
+Paying for a six- or twelve-month policy upfront can save you more in the long run, especially if your insurer offers a discount for paying in full.
+Learn more about how to pay for car insurance.

-There are a variety of discounts you could earn to lower your rate.
-Paying for your policy upfront is just one possible discount.
-Bundling your home and auto insurance can also save you more with many insurers.
+A variety of discounts can be combined to lower your rate.
+Bundling your home and auto insurance can save you more with many insurers.
 You can also find auto insurance discounts for having your documents sent to you electronically, quoting in advance, adding two or more vehicles to your policy, and more.

-Learn more about ways to lower your car insurance rate.
+Learn more ways to lower your car insurance rate.

 Looking for more information about auto insurance?
 Our car insurance resource center has you covered.